-Diversity hasn’t exactly been a strong point of outdoorsy destinations, businesses and events.
+Diversity hasn’t exactly been a strong point in the outdoors industry.
 But people of color (POC) outdoor clubs and groups are working hard to make sure that changes.
-Even in a COVID-19 world, these organizations are out there encouraging underrepresented Americans to get into nature.
+Even in a COVID-19 world, these organizations are encouraging American people of color to get into nature.

 According to the National Park Service, only 10 percent of Latinos and 7 percent of Black Americans experience America’s outdoor treasures.
-The U.S. Forest Service reports similar visitation statistics:
+The U.S. Forest Service reports similar visitation numbers:

 Blacks or African Americans, who make up about 13 percent of the U.S. population, accounted for about 1 percent of national forest visits in 2010.
 Hispanics or Latinos, who make up about 17 percent of the U.S. population, accounted for less than 7 percent.” — Recreating in color: Promoting ethnic diversity in public lands

-Outdoor groups for people of color are important.
-They build links to nature for people who don’t grow up camping, hiking and playing outside.
-This provides an important stepping stone into the mental and physical benefits of outdoor recreation.
-And the more people who appreciate beautiful, wild, places, the more those special places will be valued and protected.
+Not everyone grows up camping, hiking and playing outside.
+POC outdoor groups build links to nature.
+They are an important stepping stone into the mental and physical benefits of outdoor recreation.
+And when more people appreciate beautiful, wild, places, those special places are valued and protected.

-Whatever your ethnic heritage or race, supporting organizations that introduce people of color to camping, RVing, hiking, fishing and other outdoor recreation activities is vital for our country as a whole.
-POC outdoor clubs and groups for multi-cultural RVers are working hard to ensure that visitors to America’s outdoor recreation destinations represent the country’s population as a whole.
+Whatever your ethnic heritage or race, please support these PC outdoor clubs and organizations.
+You can inspire people of color to camp, RV, hike, fish and do other outdoorsy activities.
+Their enjoyment is vital for our country.
+A long list of POC outdoor clubs and groups for multi-cultural RVers are working hard right now.
+Help make sure visitors to America’s outdoor recreation destinations represent the country’s population as a whole.

-When we support the work of people of color outdoor clubs and groups, we support those special places we like to go RVing.
-To learn more and even participate in activities once COVID-19 restrictions are lifted, check out this short list of national organizations.
+Support the work of people of color outdoor clubs and groups.
+When you do, you support special places everyone likes to go RVing.
+Get started with this short list of national organizations.
 If I missed your favorites, comment below and I will add them to this list.

 With national and regional rallies around the US, the North Carolina-based NAARVA organizes family-friendly RV gatherings and activities.
-They promote a clean, safe environment where black RV enthusiasts who love the outdoors have fun building life-long lasting friendships.
+The group promotes a clean, safe environment for black RV enthusiasts who love the outdoors to have fun building life-long lasting friendships.

-The Boulder, Colorado group brings Native women together to share stories, support each other, and learn from one another to explore and celebrate the wilderness and native lands.
-Native Women’s Wilderness was founded by hiking and climbing enthusiast Jaylyn Gough, a member of the Diné (Navajo) Tribe in New Mexico.
-Frustrated by the the lack women of color, especially Native Women, represented in the outdoor industries, Gough’s group is working toward inclusion for all.
+The Boulder, Colorado group brings Native women together.
+They share stories, support each other, and learn from one another.
+Together, they explore and celebrate the wilderness and native lands.
+Native Women’s Wilderness was founded by Jaylyn Gough, a member of the Diné (Navajo) Tribe in New Mexico.

-This D.C. based nonprofit connects communities of color to outdoor spaces while also building a coalition of diverse outdoor leaders.
-With programs for youth, college students and adults, Soul Trak Outdoors hosts events like group outings where participants hike, paddle, climb, and zipline.
-Events are followed by fun gatherings where conversations are structured to promote learning and leadership in the outdoors.
+This D.C. based nonprofit connects communities of color to outdoor spaces.
+They are also building a coalition of diverse outdoor leaders.
+The group has programs for youth, college students and adults.
+Soul Trak Outdoors hosts group outings where participants hike, paddle, climb, and zipline.
+You can support their fun gatherings that promote outdoor learning and leadership.

-Brown Folks Fishing began as an Instagram hashtag.
-Today it’s a full-fledged national organization with over 30,000 fans and followers.
-The group is committed to diversifying the face of fishing in America.
-Through their Angling for All Pledge Campaign, the group is dedicated to diversity, equity and inclusion across all facets of the fishing industry.
-They are building scholarships for new anglers, local projects in fishing recreation and conservation improvements.
-Brown Folks Fishing is also building gear libraries to increase access and alleviate barriers to entry.
+Brown Folks Fishing is a full-fledged national organization with over 30,000 fans and followers.
+The group is committed to diversity in American fishing.
+Through their Angling for All Pledge Campaign, the group raises awareness, and builds scholarships for new anglers.
+BFF is creating local projects in fishing recreation and conservation improvements.

 Latino Outdoors is creating a world where all Latino communities can enjoy nature as a safe, inclusive, and welcoming place.
-By arranging group outings and events, the outdoors becomes a place to share and celebrate stories, knowledge, and culture.
-Along the way, they’re building a growing leadership and an active community of Latino outdoor users, mentors, and stewards.
+Group outings and events are held regularly.
+The gatherings make the outdoors a place to share and celebrate stories, knowledge, and culture.

 Black RVer Facebook Groups